Sumwunn/AchievementsModsEnabler/README.md

 **What is this?**

-It's a plugin I made that allows renables achievements while using mods by patching Fallout4.exe during runtime.
+It's a plugin I made that allows re-enables achievements while using mods by patching Fallout4.exe during runtime.
+It's designed to be version independent.

 **What's in the download?**